Eugene239/GradleDependencyPlugin/README.md

 (!) opening `dep.html` file not from Android studio can cause `CORS` error

+#### Make Dependency report
+``
+$ gralde app:dependencyReport
+``
+Will create a MD file with all outdated versions for all flavours If you need to filter dependencies, you can call task with filter option `` gradle app:dependencyReport --filter "io\.epavlov\.gradle.*"
+``
+You will get report on dependencies which matches regex

+## TBD
 ### Completed:
 - make task run after compile task
+- generate different `dependency.json` file for all project configurations (optional)
+- make ui pretty (optional)
+- make solution for project modules
+- make MD dependency report

 ### Todo:
 - refactor code
-- generate different `dependency.json` file for all project configurations (optional)
-- make ui pretty (optional)
-- make MD reports
 - library size info
-- make solution for project modules
+- regex cmd param
+- refactor from core to usecase